wifirst-lab/columbo-rails-client/README.md

 ### With Rspec

-Mock calls to publish and publsh! methods with :
+Mock calls to publish and publish! methods with :

 ```ruby
   allow_any_instance_of(Columbo::Resource::Publisher).to receive(:publish)